zwacky/wicki-io/content/posts/2020-11-goodbye-google-fonts/index.md

 This convenience has its price: Performance.
 Many have already pointed out [in great detail](https://wp-rocket.me/blog/self-hosting-google-fonts/) the cost of multiple requests.
 If you want the remaining speed boost, then you're best off downloading your used Google Fonts and self-host them.

 This is nothing new.
 In fact it's been advocated already since years.
-Even Google themselves [adviced others to self-host fonts](https://www.youtube.com/watch?v=Mv-l3-tJgGk&feature=youtu.be&t=24m58s) in their Google I/O '18 talk about web performance.
+Even Google themselves [advised others to self-host fonts](https://www.youtube.com/watch?v=Mv-l3-tJgGk&feature=youtu.be&t=24m58s) in their Google I/O '18 talk about web performance.

 {{< figure src="/posts/2020-11-goodbye-google-fonts/connection-view.png" alt="Connection View showcasing additional HTTP requests" caption="Using Google Fonts adds at least two additional HTTP requests (wp-rocket.me)" >}}